The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

 Digital Design Flow
 --------------------------------------------------------------------------------
-This example covers creation of simple memory macro.
-This guide uses generated layout files for it, then use the generated memory to make a top level chip register file.
+This example covers creation of simple memory macro and top wrapper for it The guide uses generates the layout files for the submacro, then use the generated memory submacro to make a top level chip register file.

 Create the memory macro design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^